 Tickets still available

 Tickets for the Hahnenkamm Races are only available online.
 No tickets will be sold on site.
-Standing room tickets start at 30 euros for adults and are available from the Kitzbühel Ski Club Ticket Shop.
-Youths cost 15 euros and children born in 2009 and younger have free admission.
+Standing room tickets start at 35 euros for adults and are available from the Kitzbühel Ski Club Ticket Shop.
+Youths and children have free admission.

-To prevent black market sales, grandstand tickets for the races will not be sold online.
+To prevent black market sales, grandstand and group tickets for the races will not be sold online.
 If you want to have one, you have to send a mail with your ticket request to ticket@hahnenkamm.com.
-Grandstand prices for Friday and Sunday are 220 euros per person.
-The race ticket on Saturday costs 350 euros per person.
+Grandstand prices starts at 230 euros per person.